Polarbeargo/FCND-Controls-CPP/write_up.md

  The rotation of the vehicle about roll (omega.x) get controlled to 0 while other rates remain zero.
 Note that the vehicle will keep flying off quite quickly, since the angle is not yet being controlled back to 0.
 Also note that some overshoot will happen due to motor dynamics!

 2. Implement roll / pitch control

-Don't worrying about yaw just yet.
+No need to worrying about yaw just yet.

- - implemented the code in the function `RollPitchControl()`.
+ - implemented the code in the function `RollPitchControl()` as following equation.

  ![](./images/roll.png)